Tips and a List of The Best Team Communication Apps and Internal Communications Software

 Microsoft Teams Overview:

 Microsoft Teams is an all-in-one platform.
-It works seamlessly with other Microsoft Office software and allows teams to easily collaborate on documents remotely in real-time.
+It works seamlessly with other Microsoft 365 and Office software and allows teams to easily collaborate on documents remotely in real-time.

 There’s a Microsoft 365 Business Basic plan for $5 per user per month.
 That comes with three other apps.
 Microsoft 365 Business Standard costs $12.50 per user per month but comes with up to nine other apps.